-The Framework relies on CSS (Cascading Style Sheet) for defining the application layout, which means that switching - even live - to a different theme changes the visual look and feel of the application and requires no code changes.
-The framework installs seven different themes with the Df\Web\Creme as the default theme for desktop style web application development.
-Take a look at one of the seven themes in the WebOrder example at the next page.
+The Framework is highly CSS (Cascading Style Sheet) based for the layout.
+Switching - even live - to a different theme changes the visual look and feel of the application but requires no code changes.
+The framework installs five different themes with the Df\Web\Creme as the default theme for web application development.
+Take a look at one of the five themes in the WebOrder example.
 There is even a Windows alike theme available.
-Flat Desktop and Flat Touch have much in common, the difference is the height of the controls (Flat Touch has bigger controls, making it easier for a touch style device).
+In this introduction quide we won't go in CSS itself, that is more an expert level feature.